Cd In Shell Script

 The following example shows how to use the cd command to change to a specific directory:

-See also Cd Command In Linux
+See also Cd Command In Unix

 cd /home/user/directory